Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

 You can’t really daydream about Venice without thinking of the classic canal experience.
 Now, there are three main ways to go about fitting this into your 2 days in Venice itinerary: private or shared gondola ride or via the public water bus.

 Private & Shared Gondola Ride

 Most people think catching a gondola ride near Piazzo San Marco is the way to go, but there is more romance to the quieter inner canals of the San Marco district.
 Plus if you catch it at San Marco, a part of your trip will be cruising on the open ocean, which can get a bit choppy.

 I recommend grabbing a gondola (whether it’s private or shared) by the Rialto bridge and heading southwest down the grand canal and then into smaller canals for the duration of your 30 or 45-minute ride.
-Make sure to agree on a price before getting into the boat and look out for the Support Hands art installation along the Grand Canal.

 Grab a treat at VizioVirtu Cioccolatieri after your gondola ride for a perfect cherry on top of a wonderful Venetian day.